 It often seems that the many fruits and vegetables of Vermont overshadow the other foods produced here.
 Take grains, for instance.
 Did you even know you can find them locally?
 Gleason Grains of Bridport and Nitty Gritty Grains of Charlotte are two (but not the only) grain producers in Vermont worth checking out.
-In Rutland, you can find several of their flours and grains for sale in the bulk section of the Rutland Area Food Co-op at very reasonable prices.

 That said, I thought I’d share my favorite chocolate chip cookie recipe made with whole wheat flour.
-Baking with whole wheat flour is not exactly the same as white flour and you shouldn’t have the same expectations.
-However, you can often substitute a percentage of white flour for wheat, without a significant difference (anywhere from 50 – 100%).
+Baking with whole wheat flour is not exactly the same as white flour, and you shouldn’t have the same expectations.
+However, you can often substitute a percentage of white flour for wheat without a significant difference (anywhere from 50 – 100%).
 Just keep in mind that this won’t work in all cases.
 But you should absolutely give it a try and do some experimenting.

-Whole wheat flour has around four times more fiber than white and contains higher amounts of potassium, magnesium and zinc.
-I’m not about to say that these cookies are a health food, but they are a healthier option than many alternatives.
+Whole wheat flour has around four times more fiber than white and contains higher amounts of potassium, magnesium, and zinc.
+I’m not about to say that these cookies are a healthy food, but they are a healthier option than many alternatives.
 The wheat flour and oats help give these cookies a nice crispy texture that I really like.
 This recipe produces large thin cookies, so be sure to leave plenty of room on your baking sheets, as the recipe suggests.

 Whole Wheat Chocolate Chip Oatmeal Cookies